SvjatoslavsKrasnikovs/react_todo/README.md

 Mockup project of a todo application.
-Part of Udemy'd React course.
+Part of Udemy's React course.